-During my recent trip to Germany, I got a chance to spend some time in Bavaria and Bavaria alone, thanks to the German National Tourism Office (GNTO) in India that invited me for a one week long media-trip.
-It all happened when GNTO asked if I’d be interested in a self-planned solo trip to anywhere in Germany.
-Since I’d been to other regions in Germany during my previous two visits, Bavaria turned out to be a natural preference.
+During my recent visit, I got a chance to spend some time in Bavaria and Bavaria alone, thanks to Germany Tourism invited me for a 1 week Bavaria itinerary.
+It all happened when they asked if I would be interested to tour Germany in one week.
+Since I had been to other regions in the country during my previous two visits, Bavaria turned out to be a natural preference.

 So yea, you need a lot of time to see all of Bavaria.

-But those short on time and still want to get hold of the region, here’s my one week (6-night and 7-day) itinerary for Bavaria:
+But for those who are short on time and still want to get hold of the region here’s my 1-week itinerary for Bavaria Germany (6-night and 7-day):

-- This way you save 12 EUR that you may otherwise spend in getting to Munich city and then later paying for the onwards journey to Rothenburg, the next day.
+- This way you save 12 EUR that you may otherwise spend in getting to Munich city and then later paying for the onward journey to Rothenburg, the next day.

 Now be careful with the fact that Rothenburg ob der Tauber is not the only Rothenburg in Germany!
-Avoid arriving at the wrong one by confirming that you are, indeed, going to Rothenburg ob der Tauber and not one of the others.
-You can find a second class (with no reservation) train ticket from Munich to Rothenburg two destinations for as low as 30 EUR.
+Avoid arriving in the wrong Rothenburg by double confirming your train/bus to Rothenburg ob der Tauber.

-Having said that, Rothenburg is a highlight and shouldn’t be missed.
-A one day trip to Rothenburg is enough to explore all of the towns.
+Having said that, Rothenburg is a highlight and you should not miss it during your 1 week Bavaria itinerary.
+A one-day trip to Rothenburg is enough to explore the entire town.

 - Exploring Käthe Wohlfahrt Christmas Store